WIFO-Konjunkturtest

 WIFO-Konjunkturampel (economic traffic light)

-The results of the WIFO-Konjunkturtest (business cycle survey) for June once again show a slight deterioration in business assessments of the economy compared to the previous month, which remain in the skeptical range.
-At –6.7 points (seasonally adjusted), the WIFO economic climate index was 2.5 points below the previous month's value (–4.2 points).
-The overall economic situation assessments showed a deterioration (–4.9 points) and, at –6.8 points, were again noticeably below the zero line that separates positive from negative assessments.
-Economic expectations, on the other hand, have barely changed (–0.3 points) and remain in the skeptical range at –6.5 points.
-The economic picture continues to be dominated by the weak industrial economy.
-Accordingly, the WIFO economic traffic light is showing "red" again, signalling a decline in economic momentum.
+The results of the WIFO-Konjunkturtest (business cycle survey) for February show a slight deterioration in business assessments compared to the previous month, with the majority remaining skeptical.
+At –6.7 points (seasonally adjusted), the WIFO economic climate index in February was 1.6 points below the previous month's value (–5.1 points).
+The overall economic situation assessments remain almost unchanged (+0.2 points) and remain in the skeptical range at –4.1 points.
+Economic expectations deteriorated more sharply (–3.4 points) as a result of the higher uncertainty and were again lower in the pessimistic range at –9.6 points.
+The economic picture continues to be dominated by the still very weak industrial economy.
+The WIFO economic traffic light has turned yellow, signaling a sideways movement of economic momentum at a low level.

 PDF-Download

-Economic Sentiment remains broadly stable in the EU and the euro area; Employment Expectations decline further
+Economic Sentiment up and Employment Expectations down in the EU and the euro area

 PDF-Download